internet-of-things

 Trend Analysis

-According to an emerging consensus, virtually every walk of life and industry sector will be transformed by the Internet of things (IoT), including manufacturing, supply chain management, health and wellness, transportation, agriculture, and household living, to name a few.
-If you think this is an exaggeration, here’s but a sampling of what the top global IT research firms are predicting about the tremendous impact of the Internet of things on society and business:
+According to an emerging consensus, virtually every walk of life and industry sector will be transformed by the Internet of Things (IoT), including manufacturing, supply chain management, health and wellness, transportation, agriculture, and household living, to name a few.

-If one takes any stock in these assertions made by some of the world’s leading business research firms, the IoT is clearly poised to have a profound impact on business and society in coming years.
-To see why, it’s helpful to gain a basic understanding of the unique structural framework of the IoT.
+To understand why IoT is poised to have such a profound impact on business and society in the coming years, it’s useful to gain a basic understanding of the unique structural framework of the IoT.

 IoT and the Network Effect